Crypto-TII/TLS1.3/cpp/README.md

 # Try it out

-After the build complete successfully, the example executable *client* and the TiigerTLS library *libtiitls.a* are generated in the build directory
+After the build complete successfully, the example executable *client* and the TiigerTLS library *libtiitls.a* are generated in the build directory.

+The client application can be modified and rebuilt from this directory at any time.
+For example if using the Miracl+TLSECC SAL, then

+	g++ -O2 client.cpp libtiitls.a core.a tlsecc.a -o client

 To see the Security Abstraction Layer (SAL) capabilities, navigate to the build directory